nmpowell/carbon-intensity-forecast-tracking/README.md

 - This endpoint includes a `forecast` alongside the `actual` CI value.
 This forecast appears to be the last forecast for that datetime.
 The 95-odd prior forecasts are unavailable (hence, this project to scrape them).
 - Regional forecast data does not appear to exist before https://api.carbonintensity.org.uk/regional/intensity/2018-05-10T23:30Z/fw48h

-- They seem to have saved forecasts historically.
-The earliet seems to be "2018-05-10T23:30Z"
-- No need to scrape every half hour; we can scrape daily instead and just get the previous day's ~48 forecasts.
 - _Actually_, that's wrong.
 They aren't publishing historical forecasts; it's just that you can lookup "forecasts" forwards and backwards from historical dates.
 Those forecasts I guess are the last ones they do for the date?
 They don't seem to change.
     - e.g. look at the last ones here: https://api.carbonintensity.org.uk/regional/intensity/2019-01-01T02:31Z/fw48h vs the earliest ones here: https://api.carbonintensity.org.uk/regional/intensity/2019-01-03T01:31Z/fw48h vs #46 here: https://api.carbonintensity.org.uk/regional/intensity/2019-01-02T02:31Z/fw48h - exactly the same!
 - So you _do_ have to scrape every 30 minutes in order to not lose any data.